EdenNest/Bank-Queue/README.md

 ## Bank Simulation Project

-This repository contains the Python code for a simulation of banking operations as part of an engineering project in Probability and Statistics.
+This repository contains the Python code for a simulation of banking operations.
 The simulation models the interactions between customers and bank employees to optimize service delivery and customer satisfaction.
 **Project Description:**
 - **Purpose:** Simulate the operation of a bank branch to improve the allocation of employees and customer satisfaction.
 This involves simulating various banking processes such as deposits and withdrawals.
 - **Details:** Employees are assigned to different processes, each having varying levels of expertise.
 The system analyzes the time each employee spends on each process and the intervals between customer arrivals.